-• what outdoor therapy is
+• What outdoor therapy is and how it works

-• the origins of outdoor therapy
+• The origins and evolution of outdoor therapy

-• types of outdoor therapy
+• The different types of outdoor therapy available

 What is outdoor therapy?